matipacheco/nazuna-ruby/README.md

-# Nazuna, the nany spy
+# Nazuna, the nanny spy

 This project was created to try out JRuby